Peliha-ip/Vanilla-Expansion-Mod/README.md

 - Deinonychus (JP) also kicks starballoons (TCA).
 Unlike with players or tramplers (JP), they launch starballoons quite far.
 The renamed starballoon with either "Rosalina" or "Luma", kicked by a Deinonychus renamed with either "Cynthia" or "Garchomp", can turn into the fastest mob in Minecraft.
 - Deinonychus (JP) will also launch anything that has star dust (TCA) or the star charm (TCA) in its inventory.
 - All husks and eggs from extinct animals can be obtained from the wishing well (SR).
+- Pirate carnivals (SR + TC) get one exclusive trick mob, the ambiguous.
+The ambiguous wears its name very well, it resembles one sea creature riding another sea creature.
+But which one is the real head, the mount or the passenger, we'll never know.
+Renaming an ambiguous "Galymph" changes its texture to match the character from My Singing Monsters.

 Advancements:
 - Cutthroat Carnival (Enter a pirate carnival) (SR + TC)